AdelaKoromhaz/Hello-World/README.md

 ## My experience

 My previous experience varies from office support of purchace for two teams.
 Currently i m working on practice Test scenarios and test caces using excel sheet.
-For user stories i used ChatGPT 3.5 to to create test scenarios and other webside,blogs.
+For user stories i used ChatGPT 3.5 to help me create test scenarios/ test cases like i m working under product owner in real time.

 ## Courses